PrimeDAO/tokenlists/README.md

 # Tokenlists

-This repository contains three tokenlists that are used for a variety of services associated with Prime DAO.
+This repository contains tokenlists that are used for a variety of services associated with Prime DAO.